-Wajdi al-Ghazzawi was sentenced to 12 years in prison in 2014 for his work as a television host, where he accused the Saudi government of widespread corruption and claimed in one episode that Al-Qaeda was a creation of the Saudi government.
+Wajdi al-Ghazzawi was sentenced to 12 years in prison in 2014 for his work as a television host, during which he accused the Saudi government of corruption and claimed that Al-Qaeda was a creation of the Saudi government.

-The Saudi Specialized Criminal Court in Riyadh on February 4, 2014, sentenced al-Ghazzawi, owner of the religious satellite broadcaster Al-Fajr Media Group, to 12 years in prison for "harming the nation’s image," according to the pro-government Saudi Gazette and UPI.
+The Saudi specialized criminal court in Riyadh on February 4, 2014, sentenced al-Ghazzawi to 12 years in prison for "harming the nation’s image," according to reports by UPI and the pro-government Saudi Gazette.

-The prison sentence included a five-year term under Article 6 of the Anti-Cybercrime Law, which criminalizes the production of material impinging on public order and public morals, among other issues.
-The court also banned al-Ghazzawi for life from appearing on media outlets and forbade him to leave the country for 20 years.
+The prison sentence included a five-year term under Article 6 of the Anti-Cybercrime Law, which criminalizes the production of material impinging on public order and public morals.
+The court also banned al-Ghazzawi from appearing on media outlets for life and forbade him from leaving the country for 20 years.

 The court said al-Ghazzawi had incited sedition and hurt the kingdom’s reputation.
-Beginning in 2011, al-Ghazzawi hosted seven episodes of a show called "Fadfadah," in which he criticized the Saudi government and accused it of widespread corruption.
-In a few of the episodes, he claimed that the kingdom had adopted a policy of slavery and that Al-Qaeda had been created by Saudi Arabia.
+From 2011, al-Ghazzawi hosted seven episodes of a show called "Fadfadah," in which he criticized the Saudi government and accused it of widespread corruption.
+In several episodes, he claimed that the kingdom had adopted a policy of slavery, and that Al-Qaeda had been created by Saudi Arabia.

-During the trial, al-Ghazzawi said his show was intended to educate Saudi citizens and he repeated his belief that Al-Qaeda was a Saudi creation, according to the London-based newspaper Al-Hayat.
+During the trial, al-Ghazzawi said that his show was intended to educate Saudi citizens, and he repeated his belief that Al-Qaeda was a Saudi creation, according to London-based newspaper Al-Hayat.

-Al-Ghazzawi was also sentenced for receiving money from a hostile foreign power, the Saudi Press Agency reported.
-According to the pan-Arab daily Al-Hayat, al-Ghazzawi was accused of taking approximately US$1.8 million from Libya’s ousted leader, Col. Muammar Qaddafi.
+Al-Ghazzawi was also sentenced for receiving money from a hostile foreign power.
+According to a report by Al-Hayat, which has since been taken offline, al-Ghazzawi was accused of taking approximately US$1.8 million from Libya’s ousted leader Muammar Qaddafi.
 Al-Ghazzawi said the money was payment for the channel’s coverage of a Quran recitation contest.

-Over the next year, al-Ghazzawi’s account remained active with tweets originating from users claiming to be a friend or employee and tweeting updates about his status in prison.
-On March 4, 2014, the account tweeted that al-Ghazzawi was in good health and had been transferred to a prison in Mecca.
+On March 4, 2014, al-Ghazzawi’s account tweeted that he was in good health and had been transferred to a prison in Mecca.

-In September 2015, colleagues operating al-Ghazzawi’s Twitter account said that he was waging a temporary hunger strike to protest conditions in the prison, including inadequate medical care.
-His Twitter account has not been updated since late 2015.
+On September 15, 2015, colleagues operating al-Ghazzawi’s account on X, then Twitter, posted that he was waging a temporary hunger strike to protest conditions in the prison, including inadequate medical care.
+His account on X has not been updated since late 2015.